East Tennessee State University

 In addition to the standing committees, the Chair or Vice Chair of the Board may appoint special

 committees for specific assignments.
-The chair of any special committee shall be designated at the
+The chair of any special committee shall be designated at the time of appointment.

 - Required Meetings of Standing Committees